maxspevack/fishwrap/fishwrap/experiments/README.md

 # Experiments & Investigations

-This directory contains temporary scripts and one-off investigations to help tune the "Gemini Gazette" algorithms.
+This directory contains temporary scripts and one-off investigations to help tune the "Daily Clamour" algorithms.

 ## Scripts